The Safe

 (let ((s (make-safe a b))) (and (eq? (s a) b) (or (not (s x)) (eq? a x)))) => #t

-A problem with this must be overcome!
+There seems to be an unsurmountable problem!
 How does the legitimate holder of the brand know that a value of uncertain provenance is confined?
 Perhaps it is instead (lambda (x) (set! y x)) where y is some variable in scope of the perpetrator who is attempting to open thereby safes not meant for him.

 A Scheme value is a pair of behavior and state.
 If the behavior could be ascertained by the holder this problem would be solved.
 That breaks other security properties however.
 If it could be ascertained that the behavior was specifically “(lambda (x) (and (eq? x _) _))” then that too would solve the problem.
 Even that is dangerous.